My Role

 I created a “curtain” that falls over the text after the user starts typing, creating a surprising moment of transition into this new mode of writing.

-Prototype with a curtain that falls down over text.
+Prototype with a curtain that falls over the text

 Pivot